-Generally, under EY's methodology, a level of pay that is 85% to 115% of the market consensus at the desired market position is considered competitive.
+Generally, under EY's methodology, an incumbent's compensation level that is 85% to 115% of targeted benchmark levels (e.g., 50th percentile) is considered competitive.
 This assumes that the incumbent has a moderate level of experience and is performing as expected.
-EY calculated the competitiveness of each incumbent's base salary, target TCC (Note: TCC was calculated for the Top 15 executives receiving AIP only), and target TDC (Note: TDC was calculated for the Top 7 Senior Executives only by dividing each component of pay by the market consensus at the 25th, 50th, and 75th percentiles).
-The published survey sources provide actual base salary and actual TCC data points for specific positions based on industry, asset size, etc., (trended to a specific date).
+EY calculated the competitiveness of each incumbent's base salary, target TCC (calculated for the Top 7 Senior Executives and 7 other key employees, including the 6 key employees that will no longer eligible for AIP beginning in FY 2015), and target TDC (for the Top 7 Senior Executives only) by dividing each component of pay by the market consensus at the 25th, 50th, and 75th percentiles.
+The published survey sources provide actual base salary and actual TCC data points for specific positions based on industry, asset size, etc. (trended to a specific date).
 The resulting percentage is used to categorize the competitiveness of compensation, as described by the following table: